opdavies/dotfiles.nix/README.md

 # dotfiles

-Cross-platform development environments for opdavies using NixOS and Home Manager.
+Cross-platform development environments for opdavies using Nix, NixOS and Home Manager.

 ## Why did you move from Ansible?